theflaggship/should-i/README.md

 <br />
 <br />

 Having a hard time making a decision?
-Should I? is a web app where users post poll questions and other users can vote for one of their options.
+Should I? is a web app where users post poll questions with options and other users can vote for one of the options to help users finally make a choice.

 View live: <a href='https://should--i.herokuapp.com/'>Should I?</a>